Doron Saphir: Political career

-Saphir was elected to the Tel Aviv – Jaffa City Council in 1989, was a member of the municipality managing body, and served as chairman of the conservation commission.
-Since 1996 he has been serving as deputy mayor and since 2002 as chairman of the Municipal Urban Planning and Construction Subcommittee.
-Saphir was behind simplification of the procedures required for the obtainment of building permits and led the decision to approve the Tel Aviv – Jaffa Outline Plan in 2012.
+Sapir was elected to the Tel Aviv – Jaffa City Council in 1989, was a member of the municipality managing board, and served as chairman of the preservation committee.
+Since 1996 he has been serving as first deputy mayor and since 2002 as chairman of the Municipal Urban Planning and building committee.
+Sapir was behind simplification of the procedures required for the obtainment of building permits and led the decision to approve the Tel Aviv – Jaffa Master plan in 2012.

+In 2023 Sapir decided not to run again for another term at Tel Aviv Municipality and to move to the privet Sector on March 2024.